How the pandemic reset workers’ concept of work-life balance

 Up until just a few years ago, our approach to work-life balance left little wiggle room for unforeseen or unique life circumstances.
 “Work” was characterized by the traditional 9-5 corporate desk job, set in a shared physical office space.
 And “life” might’ve referred to an evening at home with the family, or a night out for drinks with friends.

-At some point over the last decade—coinciding with the advent of the internet and the culture of connectivity—productivity emerged as a trend.
+At some point over the past decade—coinciding with the advent of the internet and the culture of connectivity—productivity emerged as a trend.
 It became a self-defining characteristic among working professionals, eventually progressing into an obsession with optimizing all aspects of life, and a firm commitment to the “hustle” culture.
-Cut to the explosion of various productivity techniques like “inbox zero,” the pomodoro technique, and single-tasking, as well as software programs, all of which claimed to help us complete our tasks faster, just in time for us to cram more work – at the expense of life – into our days.
+Cut to the explosion of various productivity techniques like “inbox zero,” the pomodoro technique, and single-tasking, as well as software programs, all of which claimed to help us complete our tasks faster, just in time for us to cram more work—at the expense of life—into our days.
 What resulted was burnout.

 This is the reality for a staggering number of Americans that are already working as time-strapped entrepreneurs, solopreneurs, gig workers, and business owners.
 But add to this that the pandemic has inspired 59% of millennials in the US to get a side hustle once it’s over, and you get a glimpse into just how devastating mass burnout could be for the American economy and workforce.